TunnelBear Free VPN Review (Updated 2022)

 Unlike many other VPNs, TunnelBear is extremely forthcoming about its business.
 This is the reason why the VPN organizes an independent audit of its service by a third party.

-One must commend the providers for taking this extra step to bring its userbase into confidence.
+One must commend the providers for taking this extra step to bring their userbase into confidence.
 You can read the 2018 audit report right here.

 So far in this TunnelBear review, I’m not satisfied with the service.
-If you’re like me and want something else, here’s a brief comparison between PureVPN and Tunnelbear:
+If you’re like me and want something else, here’s a brief comparison between ExpressVPN and Tunnelbear:

 |Compatibility||All Devices||Windows, Android & iOS|